vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ![ROOTFS](./pictures/rootfs.png)

 First the raw data are extracted with the Saleae SPI decoder feature and transformed in binary format with a [python script](./scripts/make_bin.py).
-However, the raw data still contain some handshake informationas we see on the waveform:
+However, the raw data still contain some handshake information, see the waveform:

 ![handshake](./pictures/handshake.png)